 "I have lived in Wollongong since 1995, when I took up a job as an electrical engineer at Port Kembla Steelworks and moved here with my wife and two sons.
 I now live in Mangerton and work for a small company developing steelworks automation products for the worldwide market.

 "I am a founding member of Wollongong Climate Action Network and the Wollongong branch of the Alternative Technology Association.
-Climate change is the biggest problem facing us.
+Climate change is a major threat for us.